-If you're planning to extend a house then you are in the right place.
+If you're planning, and wondering how to extend a house, then you are in the right place.
 Extending your home will let you enjoy more family space, and it can even up the value of your property to make moving easier down the line.
 As one of the most life changing home improvement projects you could take on – requiring extra care when planning – we have put this expert guide together to help you every step of the way.

-From designing your home, to permitted development rights and building regulations, you'll find everything you need to know about extending the house right here.
+From designing your home, to permitted development rights and building regulations, you'll find everything you need to know about extending a house right here, including how to add value to your home via an extension.

 Keep reading to get your building project off the ground and for information on the cost of an extension you can look to our feature.